openenergymonitor/EmonGLCD/buildguide/readme.md

 The ATmega328 will come with Arduino Optiboot 4.4 bootloader (select Uno under tools>boards in Arduino IDE) but with no sketch uploaded.
 The correct sketch must be uploaded using Arduino IDE.

-emonGLCD Arduino firmware can be downloaded from: [https://github.com/openenergymonitor/emonGLCD](https://github.com/openenergymonitor/emonGLCD) see github readme for Arduino library instructions and firmware details.
+emonGLCD Arduino firmware can be downloaded from: [https://github.com/openenergymonitor/emonGLCD](https://github.com/openenergymonitor/emonGLCD) see github readme in the firmware folder for Arduino library instructions and firmware details.

+*Note: Set #define RF69_COMPAT 1 at the top of the firmware examples if your using the RFM69 module*

-For instructions on how to upload firmware see the top of the [building blocks](http://openenergymonitor.org/emon/buildingblocks) page.
+For instructions on how to upload firmware using PlatformIO see []'Compiling' of the User Guide](https://guide.openenergymonitor.org/technical/compiling)

 ## emonBase Setup